buddy-works/buddy-cli/README.md

 ```
 buddy-cli pl ex [execution]
 ```
-[execution] parameter is id of the execution.
-If none passed last execution of the pipeline will be shown
+The `[execution]` parameter is the ID of the execution.
+If none has passed, the last execution of the pipeline will be shown.

 Options:
 ```
  -v, --version    Show version
  -h, --help       Show help
  -j, --json       Output json
- -t, --token      Token to authenticate request
+ -t, --token      The token used to authenticate the request
- -u, --url        Base url for app (default: api.buddy.works)
+ -u, --url        The base URL for the app (default: api.buddy.works)
- -w, --workspace  Name of a workspace in which run this command
+ -w, --workspace  The name of the workspace in which the command is run
- -p, --project    Name of a project in which run this command
+ -p, --project    The name of the project in which the command is run
- -l, --pipeline   Id of a pipeline in which run this command
+ -l, --pipeline   The ID of the pipeline in which the command is run
 ```

 ### Project operations
 ```
 buddy-cli project <cmd>